alekshura/SourceMapper/README.md

 }
 ```

-If mapped object contain collections, mappings cant be created by automate.
+If mapped object contain collections or other complex fields/expressions, mappings cant be created by automate.
 In this case we can create class that inherit mapper result class and override complex objects, for example:

 ```csharp
 public class CustomBooksMapper : BooksMapper